 The Company's business will continue to unwind over the life of the mortgages issued as no further advances will be made.
 Cash is continuing to be collected.
 A review of the business can be found in the Strategic Report.

 DIVIDENDS

-The directors recommended and paid a dividend during the year ended 31 December 2015 of £950,000 (2014: £1,000,000).
+The directors did not recommend the payment of a dividend during the year ended 31 December 2016 (2015: £950,000).